prisma/prisma/docs/tutorial.md

 The [data model definition](./data-modeling.md#data-model-definition) inside the schema file has the following responsibilities:

 - It's a _declarative_ description of your underlying database schema
-- It provides the foundation for the generated [Photon API](./photon/api.md)
+- It provides the foundation for the generated [Prisma Client JS API](./photon/api.md)

 Its main building blocks are [models](./data-modeling.md#models) which map to _tables_ in the underlying PostgreSQL database.
 The [fields](./data-modeling.md#fields) of a model map to _columns_ of a table.